CondeNast/atjson/README.md

 }
 ```

-The resulting document in AtJSON is the same as the source document— we take advantage of an internal annotation called a `ParseToken`, which we remove from the document during the output phase.
+The resulting document in atjson is the same as the source document— we take advantage of an internal annotation called a `ParseToken`, which we remove from the document during the output phase.

 When rendering the document, text covered by parse tokens will be removed: